Today's seller is Kitsch Kitten, who makes fantastic kitsch jewellery - v cute!!

 Tell us a bit about yourself

 My name is Gillian, I live on the North East coast of Scotland.
 I am married to a very patient and tolerant husband who doesn't mind the crafty mess I create.
 I am a full time working mum to a teeneage boy.
+What do you make?

 Mainly Mixed Media & Altered Art pieces.
 I like the distressed,grunged,vintage look.